Delors/DJ/Readme.md

 # Dictionary Transformation and Generation for Password Recovery aka `Dictionary Juggling` (DJ)

 Processes the entries of a _base_ dictionary by applying one to multiple user-definable transformations, extractions,  filtering or generating operations.
-Basically, DJ enables the trivial definition of user-defineable transformation pipelines to generate dictionaries useable for password recovery.
+Basically, DJ enables the trivial definition of user-definable analysis and transformation pipelines to generate dictionaries useable for password recovery.

 ## Installation

-To execute basic operations (e.g. `strip`,`remove`,`fold`,..), no special installation steps/downloads are necessary.
-However, to use the advanced "semantic-based" features, several dictionaries and pre-trained NLP models are required.
+To execute most basic operations (e.g. `strip`, `remove`, `fold`, etc.) no special installation steps/downloads are necessary.
+However, to use the advanced dictionary and/or NLP-based features, several dictionaries and pre-trained NLP models are required.
 Some will be downloaded automatically and some need to be pre-installed.
+I.e., on first usage of the respective features DJ needs an Internet connection.
+Alternatively, the respective packages can be downloaded externally and then be installed for complete offline usage.

 ### 1. Download dictionaries
 Some of the available operations need well defined dictionaries as a foundation.
 These dictionaries need to be `hunspell` dictionaries.
-Most operations rely on those used by [libreoffice](https://github.com/LibreOffice/dictionaries) and the dictionaries need to be placed in the folder `dicts`.
+DJ relies on those used by [libreoffice](https://github.com/LibreOffice/dictionaries) and the dictionaries need to be placed in the folder `dicts`.

 ```sh
 mkdir dicts